Welcome to FS2!

 Homework challenges are half termly tasks in addition to the weekly homework.
 These challenges are set to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
 They are a great opportunity to show off your creativity.
 If the children complete any of the homework challenges, they will earn saves for the school shop.
 Please email all entries to the office.

 All our learning is focused around exploring our big question for the half term.

 Some of the fun and exciting things we will be learning all about include:

-During our topic, 'Getting to know Jesus', the children will be exploring the following themes:
+During our topic, 'New Life', the children will be exploring the following themes:

 Phonics is an extremely important aspect of learning in FS2.